by John Salt - Last Updated June 2024

 I personally like the full size glue guns because they use the regular size glue sticks which are much easier to find and represent better value.

-There are also mini-heat guns and if you are only going to be using a heat gun for RC/hobby type work, the mini type are perfect.
+There are also mini-heat guns and if you are only going to be using a heat gun for RC/hobby type work, the mini type are an economical option that work well.

 Dremel or similar moto-tool with accessories.
 Not much to say here...
 After you have and use one, you won’t know how you lived without it.